andydvalle/capstone-project-frontend/README.md

 # Simple Care - Frontend

-Simple Care is a task management tool for anyone who finds themself in a caregiver role, one who takes care of another person or loved one.
+Simple Care is a task management tool for anyone who finds themselves in a caregiver role, one who takes care of another person or loved one.
 This [link](https://github.com/andydvalle/capstone-project-backend) will direct you to the backend repository.

 ## Motivation

 In my previous experience in health care, often times I've noticed it is the patient's loved ones that are managing their care.
-They have to remember all the medications, health conditions, and health events that happens to the patient.
+They have to remember all their medications, health conditions, and health events that happens to the patient.
 Healthcare can be very complicated.
-Simlple Care was created to help caregivers manage the care of their loved one in a simple easy to use application.
+Simlple Care was created to help caregivers manage the care of their loved ones.

 ## Deployed link or Installation